dyoung522/donovan-7d2d-modlets/README.md

 - LootCleanup - REMOVED as of A21 (now incorporated into the base game)
 - Craftables - REMOVED as of A21 due to compatibility issues with the base game
 - LevelFaster - REMOVED as this functionality is now included in game (via Experience %).
+- BetterVehicles - REMOVED in v1.0 due to the game's vehicle overhaul
+- NVHelmetMod - REMOVED in v1.0 due to the game's overhaul of the armor system
+- BetterStart - REMOVED in v1.0 because it interferes with multi-player and, generally speaking, wasn't very useful

 ## Additional Credits